-The most important aspect of any trip is safety and to this end we always carry the gear we need to be prepared.
-However, as fun is also a critical part of the equation, we don’t want to be buried under a mountain of gear.
+The most important aspect of any trip is safety and to this end you should always carry the gear you need to be prepared.
+However, as fun is also a critical part of the equation, you shouldn't be buried under a mountain of gear.
 What to take and what to leave is knowledge that only comes from experience.

 Click to expand